ChristoferMendes/surfstar/README.md

 - **Simple Syntax:** Surfstar uses a simple and intuitive syntax for embedding variables in your templates.
 - **Modular Design:** The template engine is modular, allowing you to extend and customize its functionality.
-- **TypeScript Support:** Written in TypeScript, Surfstar provides type safety and autocompletion in your TypeScript projects.

 ### Getting Started 🌊